Fantom-foundation/go-opera/demo/README.md

 # Demo

-Contains the scripts to do opera benchmarking (only for fakenet).
+This directory contains the scripts to run fakenet (private testing network) with N local nodes, primarily for benchmarking purposes.

 ## Scripts